 - Data Table

 Source: National Center for Health Statistics and National Safety Council.
-See Technical Apendix for comparability.
+See Technical Appendix for comparability.